IGW: Foundation

 IGW was founded in 1949 by Alfons Watteeuw who was only 19 years old at the time.
-His father, Henri Watteeuw, was the driving force behind the creation of the company.
+His father, Henri Watteeuw, assisted in the creation of the company.
 He was the first certified technical instructor in West-Flanders.
-As a teacher and guest lecturer at the engineering department of the KU Leuven, and technical director of the high school VTI Bruges, he possessed the knowledge and the contacts to set up a successful industrial firm.
+He was a teacher and guest lecturer at the engineering department of the KU Leuven, and technical director of the high school VTI Bruges.

-The day after his graduation, Alfons registered his one-man business “Watteeuw Alfons” at the Commercial Court.
+In 1949, Alfons registered his one-man business “Watteeuw Alfons” at the Commercial Court.

 Around that time German manufacturing plants were being dismantled as a penalty for the country’s role in the Second World War.
 Father and son visited a few depots and eventually purchased a Lorenz gear shaping machine, with a diameter capacity of one meter, from the BMW factory in München.
-That machine would be the first of many.

-Continuous growth
+Commercial development

-Alfons Watteeuw landed his first large-scale order from a renowned firm in 1964.
-The Belgian company Arpic Engineering, which was later acquired by Atlas Copco, contacted Watteeuw with a substantial order that had to be delivered on a very short notice.
+Alfons Watteeuw received his first large-scale order in 1964.
+The Belgian company Arpic Engineering, later acquired by Atlas Copco, placed an order with Watteeuw.

-Furthermore, Alfons always kept his eyes open for opportunities abroad.
 In 1976 Watteeuw got its first purchase from Atlas Copco in the United States.
-Other international partnerships followed quickly, for example with CNH Industrial, the American producer of New Holland agricultural devices.
+The company later established international partnerships, including an agreement with CNH Industrial to supply components for New Holland agricultural machinery.